 Throw "Unexpected" Money at Your Mortgage

+Have you ever received "surprise" money such as a bonus, commission, tax refund or inheritance?
 You didn't expect this income, so you budgeted to live without it.
-In other words, you don't "need" this money.
+In other words, you don't need this money.

 You may be tempted to fritter away this money on extras such as dining out, a new grill, or a nice handbag.
 Instead, why not apply that entire lump-sum to your mortgage?
 It could potentially shave years off your loan.